Michael Pfleger: Suspension

-On April 27, 2011, the homepage of the website of the Archdiocese of Chicago released a statement from Francis Cardinal George in the form of a letter, temporarily suspending Pfleger from administering any of the sacraments (save for the administration of the Sacrament of Penance in an emergency, which even laicized or excommunicated priests may do) and from his active ministry as pastor of St. Sabina's Parish.
+On April 27, 2011, the homepage of the website of the Archdiocese of Chicago released a statement from Cardinal Francis George in the form of a letter, temporarily suspending Pfleger from administering any of the sacraments (save for the administration of the Sacrament of Penance in an emergency, which even laicized or excommunicated priests may do) and from his active ministry as pastor of St. Sabina's Parish.

 Cardinal George had suggested Pfleger take the position of president at Chicago's Leo Catholic High School, but Pfleger said he would consider leaving the Catholic Church if forced to leave his parish.
 Cardinal George replied, in part, "If that is truly your attitude, you have already left the Catholic Church."
 Cardinal George lifted the suspension on May 20, 2011.

 Louis Farrakhan

-In May 2019, Pfleger invited Farrakhan, the leader of the notably antisemitic Nation of Islam to speak at Saint Sabina—a controversial act in an of itself, made even more newsworthy by Farrakhan's disparaging comments about Jews during the address.
+In May 2019, Pfleger invited Farrakhan, the leader of the notably antisemitic Nation of Islam to speak at Saint Sabina—a controversial act in and of itself, made even more newsworthy by Farrakhan's disparaging comments about Jews during the address.
 The event was reportedly in response to Farrakhan's being banned from Facebook.

 Cardinal Blase Cupich thereafter apologized, reprimanded Pfleger for inviting Farrakhan to speak at the church, and asked Pfleger to visit the local Holocaust Museum to reflect.